Fatal016/xz_lab/README.md

 5. After Terraform is done deploying, navigate to ../ansible and run the following:
    * ansible-playbook jumpbox/jumpbox.yml -i inventory.ini
    * ansible-playbook target/target.yml -i inventory.ini
 6. Now the lab environment should be all set up!
-Distribute the lab and admin guides to the respective participants (xz_lab/guides).
+Distribute the lab and admin guides to the respective participants (xz_lab/guides to be created).
 The steps to run through the lab are included there.
 Otherwise, if you're just doing the lab yourself, refer to both of the guides to make sure that you're able to run through everything smoothly.

 ## Taking Down the Lab
 Simply navigate to xz_lab/terraform and run a `terraform destroy`.